raghavrajmittal/helpful/data-science.md

 from pprint import pprint

+import matplotlib.pyplot as plt import seaborn as sns

 # Useful hack so variable value is printed even if its not on the last line of the cell
 from IPython.core.interactiveshell import InteractiveShell InteractiveShell.ast_node_interactivity = "all"
 ```

 The directory structure on Kaggle is:
 ```